MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/android-java.md

 ```

 5. Start the sender (it's only required to start it once):
+6. Replace `Your-API-Token` with your project's instrumentation key.

 ```java
 // The first parameter is the application context, this examples assumes it is called from an Activity.
 AppCenter.start(getApplication(), "target={Your-API-Token}", Analytics.class);
 ```

-6. Create a signal :
+7. Create a signal :

 ```java
 // Do a simple trackEvent call.